 Ed’s recent matters include:

-- Obtained a dismissal, both in the federal district court and on appeal to the Second Circuit, of a Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA) action seeking contribution for a $50 million cleanup of an allegedly contaminated lead smelter and mining area.
+- Obtaining a dismissal, both in the federal district court and on appeal to the Second Circuit, of a Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA) action seeking contribution for a $50 million cleanup of an allegedly contaminated lead smelter and mining area.

-- Defended a computer software company in a multibillion-dollar federal antitrust suit alleging monopolization of the market for personal-computer operating systems, including work on an appeal to the Fourth Circuit and a certiorari petition filed in the U.S. Supreme Court.
+- Defending a computer software company in a multibillion-dollar federal antitrust suit alleging monopolization of the market for personal-computer operating systems, including work on an appeal to the Fourth Circuit and a certiorari petition filed in the U.S. Supreme Court.
 (This work was done at a previous law firm.)